-Congress is not "a law enforcement or trial agency.
+First, Congress is not "a law enforcement or trial agency.
 These are functions of the executive and judicial departments of government."
-Watkins, 354 U.S. at 187.
-This subpoena is part of an investigation into whether the President violated the law-a nonlegislative task.
+Id.
+The Committee's subpoena, however, is an unabashed effort to investigate whether the President violated federal law-a law-enforcement task that exceeds Congress's legislative power.
 App.
-120a-36a (Rao, J., dissenting).
-Therefore, this subpoena lacks a legitimate legislative purpose.
+103-17 (Rao, J., dissenting).

-That the Committee is investigating whether the President broke the law is not seriously contested.
 At the Cohen hearing (the impetus for this subpoena), the Chairman and several Committee members admitted that their purpose was to assess "the legality of ...
 President Donald Trump's conduct."
-Supra 5.
-The Committee's first request to Mazars stated that it wanted to investigate the accuracy of the President's financial statements to see if he broke the law.
-And, in his formal memo, the Chairman's very first stated basis for the subpoena was "to investigate whether the President may have engaged in illegal conduct before and during his tenure in office."
+Supra 6-7.
+The Committee's first request to Mazars also stated that it wanted to investigate the accuracy of the President's financial statements to see if he broke the law.
+In his formal memo, the Chairman's very first stated purpose for the Mazars subpoena was "to investigate whether the President may have engaged in illegal conduct before and during his tenure in office."
+Id.
+Moreover, the subpoena's "dragnet" requests and singular focus on "certain named individuals" and the "precise reconstruction of past events" are the hallmark of grandjury and prosecutorial investigations, not legislative inquiries.
+Wilkinson v.
+United States, 365 U.S. 399, 412 (1961); see Senate Select Comm. on Presidential Campaign Activities v.
+Nixon, 498 F.2d 725, 732 (D.C.
+Cir.
+1974).
+The Committee, therefore, has "affirmatively and definitely avowed" an "unlawful" law-enforcement purpose.
 App.
-32a.
-In short, the Committee "affirmatively and definitely avowed" an "unlawful" law-enforcement purpose.
-App.
-134a (Rao, J., dissenting) (quoting McGrain, 273 U.S. at 180)).4
+115 (Rao, J., dissenting) (quoting McGrain, 273 U.S. at 180).